daemonraco/toobasic/docs/forms.md

 ## Representations?
 Well, you've read all this and you want to use it in your representations but it's going to a pain to do all this on each table.
-Well, don't panic because unless you use the parameter `--no-form-builder`, the _sys-tool_ `table` already generates a _Forms Builder_ specification for your table and all view (except list) use it with the proper values.
+Well, don't panic because unless you use the parameter `--no-forms-builder`, the _sys-tool_ `table` already generates a _Forms Builder_ specification for your table and all view (except list) use it with the proper values.